Investing

 Size

-SLF, launched in 2002, is the oldest ETF in the group, and currently has almost $560 million in FUM.
-It recently lost the second biggest property ETF title to MVA which has amassed almost $660 million in FUM, while the actively managed RINC has only managed to attain $56 million after launching in 2018.
+SLF, launched in 2002, is the oldest ETF in the group, and currently has just under $510 million in FUM.
+It recently lost the second biggest property ETF title to MVA which has amassed $540 million in FUM.

 Costs and slippage

-SLF is the lowest cost in the group at 0.16%, followed by the Vanguard Australian Property Securities Index ETF (VAP) charging 0.23% in management fees per year.
+SLF is the lowest cost in the group at 0.16%, followed by the Vanguard Australian Property Securities Index ETF (VAP) charging 0.23% in management fees per year while MVA is the most expensive charging 0.35%.

-The spreads on VAP are the tightest, at 0.05% whereas RINC has a spread of 0.36% making its total cost of ownership an expensive 1.21%.
+The spreads on VAP are the tightest, at 0.06% whereas SELF has a spread of 0.16% making its total cost of ownership 0.31%, which is less than MVA, which costs 0.46% to own.

 ASX CODECOST (MANAGEMENT FEE)BUY/SELL SPREADS (SLIPPAGE)